Mimi522/Godot-20-Game-Challenge/README.md

 1. Visual.
 Even though I'm not an artist and this is just a pong game I still think the visual could be way better.
 2. Need a confirmation key for game start as well as a simple visual tutorial on how to move the paddles on screen.
 3. Fix the bot AI.
 I do assume the logic I make is simple enough for it to naturally miss the ball but the sizes of the ball and the paddles compared to the whole field don't allow for it.
 Maybe trying out to balance a better size and then check if the logic makes the bot way to perfect or not.
 If it does I would need to look for ways to make it stupid.
+4. Change how I'm configuring the inputs for each player via inspector.
+Wants to use string formatter instead of passing the whole string which is way easier to misstype.